Florida Medical Marijuana Card Program - Start Now! Fill Out The Form Below

 To certify a patient in Florida the patient must have a medical condition as listed below, or have a condition of "similar kind or class" to the conditions listed below.
+When the state of Florida added the similar kind or class category it significantly opened the door to many more patients as there are now dozens upon dozens of conditions that qualify in addition to the original qualifying conditions listed below.

 The best way to find out if you qualify to use medical marijuana in Florida is to Fill out the Form on our Home Page or stop by any of our offices.